MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 >See the [3 steps to prevent and recover from ransomware (September 2021)](https://www.microsoft.com/security/blog/2021/09/07/3-steps-to-prevent-and-recover-from-ransomware/) Microsoft security blog post for an additional summary of this process.
 >

-## Set up ransomware prevention right now
+## Set up your system to prevent ransomware right now

 The steps are: